 Nearby is the tomb of Meryneith, steward of the Aten temple of Memphis.
 As most of Memphis has been lost, we’ll never know for sure what this temple looked like.

 Around the tomb, we can see the short knees, chubby belly and round butt associated with the Amarna style.
-Surprisingly, the tomb also features a traditional depiction of Re.
+Most surprising, though, is that the tomb also features a traditional depiction of Re.

 While even in Atenism’s later years, the Aten was associated with Re to some degree, it’s doubtful that the traditional rendition of Re in his falcon-headed form would’ve been allowed in Amarna itself.